Back to Blog

 The One Metric That Matters

-Above 40: Your leads are engaging.
+Above 40 means your leads are engaging.
 The pre-sale arc is working.
 If conversion is still low, look at the handoff, not the warmup.

-Between 20 and 40: Engagement is moderate.
+Between 20 and 40 means engagement is moderate.
 The warmup is running but you're probably losing leads before the qualification threshold.
 Find where conversations drop off.

-Under 20: Leads aren't investing.
+Under 20 means leads aren't investing.
 Could be traffic quality, a thin creator persona, or a conversation structure moving at the wrong speed.

 The volume of conversations is a vanity metric.
 Average message count is the signal.